Does God only heal through the medical profession today or does He still make house calls? (Mark 1:29-31)

 In the thirty-ninth year of his reign, Asa developed a foot disease.
 Though his disease was severe, he did not seek the LORD, but only the doctors.
 Asa passed away in the forty-first year of his reign.
 (2 Chronicles.
 16:12-13 NET)(cf. 1 Kings 15:23,24)

 God may choose to supernaturally deliver us from our condition immediately.
-Again, it is more probable that He will have us work through steps (John 9:7) to obtain what is needed, and that typically involves the medical profession.
+Again, it is more probable that He will have us work through steps (John 9:7) to obtain what is needed, typically involving the medical profession.
 This means we should pray for the doctors and nurses to have the wisdom of God to know what to do, the medicine would be blessed to cause no harm, and efficient to accomplish the desired outcome, etc.

-Some are under a false doctrine (1) that in some way, substitutes traditions of men for the Word of God, thus making it ineffective (Mark 7:13).
-For example, the spiritual gifts and miracles stopped with the Apostles, the original manuscripts of the Bible contained errors (i.e., the Bible cannot be trusted), only the clergy need to study the Bible, the Bible is just a beautiful book of stories but does not contain things you must believe in order to receive from God (Hebrews 4:1,2.
+Some are under a false doctrine (1) that, in some way, substitutes traditions of men for the Word of God, thus making it ineffective (Mark 7:13).
+For example, the spiritual gifts and miracles stopped with the Apostles, the original manuscripts of the Bible contained errors (i.e., the Bible cannot be trusted), only the clergy need to study the Bible, the Bible is just a beautiful book of stories but does not contain things you must believe to receive from God (Hebrews 4:1,2.
 Hebrews 3:18,19.
 Hebrews 4:6,11,12.
 Hebrews 4:9,10), etc. These are under false doctrine denying the power of the Gospel (Colossians 2:8).
-Again, they evolve into those that have an appearance of godliness but deny the power (2 Timothy 3:5).
+Again, they evolve into those with an appearance of godliness but deny the power (2 Timothy 3:5).

 Consequently, these individuals seek to be healed only through the medical profession without God.
 This can lead to further development of a false doctrine that undermines the Word of God and emphasizes earning God’s approval via suffering.
-However, this approach can easily result in feelings of self-pity, self-righteousness, and a desire for false comfort, which can lead to more sin.
+However, this approach can easily result in feelings of self-pity, self-righteousness, and a desire for false comfort, leading to more sin.
 Furthermore, not having the rock of the Word of God in their lives a sickness will not serve to conform them to Christ (1) but rather can slowly destroy them (Isaiah 1:20.
 Jeremiah 23:29.
 Luke 20:18.
 1 Peter 2:7,8).
-However, some in this category of healing without God are those that are significantly hurting people who have such a negative emotional picture of themselves and the Lord that they cannot trust Him or surrender themselves to Him in a significant way (Exodus 6:9) to ask Him for healing.
+However, some in this category of healing without God are significantly hurting people who have such a negative emotional picture of themselves and the Lord that they cannot trust Him or surrender themselves to Him in a significant way (Exodus 6:9) to ask Him for healing.

 Healing today for the Christian can be by God’s miraculous power alone (1), the medical profession, or both.
 The issue is not which one of these we seek but rather which one we seek first!
-That is, Jesus the Great Physician who is God!
+That is, Jesus, the Great Physician who is God!
 (Matthew 9:12,13.
 Mark 2:17)

 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 (Matthew 6:33 ESV)